dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 I'm only including this trait for completeness' sake.
 It is absolutely not worth taking for Guardian, as it only works with Cat Form {{< spell 211141 "Thrash" >}}, and does not work at all on {{< spell 5221 "Shred" >}} if you are in Guardian spec.

+---

 # Middle/Inner Rings

 These traits are available for all classes, and populate the inner rows of Azerite gear.
-They primarily compete with each other (and {{< spell 280161 "Ursoc's Endurance ">}}), as you can find most of the possible combinations of inner and outer traits on available gear.
+They primarily compete with each other and not with the outer traits, as you can find most of the possible combinations of inner and outer traits on available gear.

 Note that this is not an exhaustive list of all available general traits, but for the sake of brevity I will only talk about the ones that you might consider taking for survivability purposes.
 If a trait is not listed here, it is because it either provides little or no defensive benefit, or is too unreliable to be considered for tanking.